 To record in selfie mode, 35mm is fine as long as you’re using a Full-frame camera.
 If you’re using APS-C, you will need at least a 24mm lens.
 I also have a section for these below the following table.

 Zoom lenses to use on a tripod (APS-C)

 This abbreviation is used for the affordable, but slightly quiet and speedy lenses from Sony.
 They are the lower-end version of SSM lenses, which are truly fast and silent.

 These lenses are designed for APS-C sensor cameras, which are the most affordable DSLRs and mirrorless.
 They can be used on a full-frame, but they will crop the image.

 This is Sony’s Optical Image Stabilization (OIS).

-Sigma Vlogging Lenses
+Panasonic and Olympus Vlogging Lenses